What kinds of research can I do?

 The supervisor determines the format of the written report.

-Research reports have to include the following sections: abstract, laymen’s summary, introduction, materials & methods, results (containing a clear presentation of the results obtained), conclusion & discussion (in which the student critically evaluates the results and discusses them in the context of the relevant literature), and references.
+Research reports have to include the following sections: abstract, plain language summary, introduction, materials & methods, results (containing a clear presentation of the results obtained), conclusion & discussion (in which the student critically evaluates the results and discusses them in the context of the relevant literature), and references.

-Reports of business internships have to include a management summary, laymen’s summary, introduction, company analysis, market analysis, research conducted, results, discussion, conclusions and recommendations, references and a personal experience report.
+Reports of business internships have to include a management summary, plain language summary, introduction, company analysis, market analysis, research conducted, results, discussion, conclusions and recommendations, references and a personal experience report.

-A laymen’s summary is a ~500-word summary specifically aimed at informing laymen about the content of the project.
+A plain language summary is a ~500-word summary specifically aimed at informing laymen about the content of the project.
 The target audience is able to understand Biology at High School level.

 (!)
 Upon completion of the report, a PDF file has to be sent to the administration office.